pmartin/pocketbook-demo/demo01/README.md

 git checkout 5.12
 ```

-*Note: this is the SDK for firmware 5.x devices, like the Touch Lux 3 ereader.*
+*Note: this is the SDK for firmware 5.x devices, like the Touch Lux 3 ereader.
+For firmware 4.x devices, go to the end of the document.*

 Then, from the directory that contains our project's source-code, to compile the application: